 When you’re buying a new chair, there’s an important decision to make.
 Do you want the best of the best, or would you be satisfied with something a little more restrained?
 The problem is that there are plenty of terrible, cheap chairs and plenty that are overpriced.

 Finding a high-quality chair with a reasonable price is like finding a four-leafed clover.
 That said, the Arozzi Milano fits the bill nicely.
-Let’s take a closer look at it – we’ll explain what we like, what we don’t, and who this chair would be best suited to.
+Let’s take a closer look at it – we’ll explain what we like, what we don’t, and who this chair would be best for.

 First, let’s look at the price.
 At around $200, it’s not the least expensive product we’ve ever seen, but it’s also far from the priciest.
 Really, it’s in line with what we’d expect from a chair with these features.
 So how does it look?

-While the Arozzi Milano claims to come in five colors (black, green, red, blue, and white), it’s actually only the trim that is customizable.
+While the Arozzi Milano claims to come in five colors (black, green, red, blue, and white), only the trim is customizable.
 The majority of the upholstery is black PU leather, but at least all of the available colors contrast well with this.